rachja1/rachja1.github.io/content/research/perceiving-others.md

 ### Project 4 — Political Affiliation & Religiosity

 This project examines how political ideology and religiosity shape impression formation as interpersonal stereotypes in everyday interactions, guiding how people are perceived and who others want to affiliate with, even when these identities are not explicitly stated.
-The study draws on two undergraduate samples and one U.S. community sample (Ns = 224, 151, 297).
+The study draws on two undergraduate samples and one U.S. adult sample (Ns = 224, 151, 297).
 Manuscript under review (Hughes, Jacobson, Pearman, Hamid, Rule, & Srivastava).

 **Key idea:** Political ideology, and less strongly, religiosity, shapes everyday social interaction, guiding first impressions and who people choose to connect with, even when politics is never discussed.